Generic Name: venlafaxine (VEN la fax een)

 low levels of sodium in your blood; or

 if you are switching to Effexor XR from another antidepressant.

 Effexor XR may cause serious lung problems in a newborn if the mother takes the medicine late in pregnancy (during the third trimester).
 However, you may have a relapse of depression if you stop taking your antidepressant.
-Tell your doctor right away if you become pregnant while taking this medicine.
+Tell your doctor right away if you become pregnant.
 Do not start or stop taking this medicine during pregnancy without your doctor's advice.

 You should not breast-feed while using this medicine.